merenlab/anvio.org/tutorials/pangenome-graphs/index.md

 ### Where to find the data

-For this workflow we will use four genomes of *Candidatus Lucifugimonas marina* published by Lim et al. in 2023.
-Two complete genomes (GCA_029593895 & GCA_029593915) and two draft genomes (GCA_029532165, GCA_029532145).
+For this workflow we will use four genomes of *Candidatus Lucifugimonas marina* published by [Lim et al. in 2023](https://pmc.ncbi.nlm.nih.gov/articles/PMC10444878/).
+Two complete genomes (GCA_029593895 & GCA_029593915) and two draft genomes (GCA_029532165 & GCA_029532145).
 First we download all four genomes from the NCBI FTP server.

 ``` bash
 wget https://ftp.ncbi.nlm.nih.gov/genomes/all/GCF/029/593/915/GCF_029593915.1_ASM2959391v1/GCF_029593915.1_ASM2959391v1_genomic.fna.gz -O GCF_029593915.fna.gz